 You don’t need the luck of the Irish to discover Dublin on a budget.
 Some 10.5 million travelers visited last year, making it a popular holiday destination well beyond St. Patrick’s Day.

-We’ve found 19 cheap things to do in this Irish hot spot – in fact, many are free and none will set you back more than $20.
+We’ve found 19 cheap and free things to do in this Irish hot spot – in fact, many are free and none will set you back more than $20.
 Consider it 19 reasons to book a flight (Cheapflights.com can help with that) and you’ll be Dublin down on savings in no time.Search for flights to Dublin

 Admire the Art at the National Gallery in Dublin, Ireland

 The National Gallery holds the country’s European and Irish art collections, and it’s free to view its 15,000 paintings, sculptures and other works dating from the early 13th century through the mid-20th century.